-Jacobs was instrumental in the creation of the Boston Bruins Foundation, whose mission is to assist charitable organizations that demonstrate a strong commitment to enhancing the quality of life for children in the community, and he serves as Chairman of the Foundation.
-Since its inception in 2003, the Boston Bruins Foundation has raised over 24.5 million dollars, including over 2.3 million to over 100 New England charitable organizations in the last year alone.
+Jacobs serves as the Founder and Chairman of the Boston Bruins Foundation, whose mission is to assist charitable organizations that demonstrate a strong commitment to enhancing the quality of life for children and their families throughout New England.
+Since its inception in 2003, the Boston Bruins Foundation has contributed over $28 million to New England charitable organizations, including over $2.2 million in the last year alone.

 An avid sports fan, Jacobs is an accomplished equestrian and has served on the United States Equestrian Team.
 The graduate of Boston College also enjoys show-jumping and playing hockey in his spare time.